stevencombs/retrocombs.github.io/_posts/mega65/2022-02-23-c64-on-mega-livestream.md

 category: mega65
 ---

-This is the companion blog post for my 2022-02-23 live stream edit; _Playing the C64 demos from the MEGA65 on boarding SD Card_.
+This is the companion blog post for my 2022-02-23 live stream edit; _Part I: Playing the C64 demos from the MEGA65 on boarding SD Card_.
 The 25 minute video is an edit of a longer one hour and fifteen minute live stream where I look at the "b-side" of the MEGA65 onboarding SD card that includes a C64 disk image full of games and demos to run on the MEGA65 in Commodore 64 mode.
 Before the demos, I discuss new books that adorn my retro-library, including one "the Lovely Accountant" gave me as a birthday gift.

 ----